Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Analysis and results

-We quantify the line widths of the LAEs from the square root of the second flux-weighted moment (Eq.~\ref{eq:kmom}, with $k=2$).
-The measured line widths $\sigma_v$ for 3 out of 4 of the isolated LAEs are smaller then the typical observed widths throughout the blob, where $\sigma_v \gtrsim 180$\,km\,s$^{-1}$ (see Figure~\ref{fig:moms}).
+We quantify the line widths of the LAEs from the square root of the second flux-weighted moment (Eq.~\ref{eq:4}).
 As already discussed in Sect.~\ref{sec:spectr-morph-lyalpha}, the moment-based $\sigma_v$ measurement is not readily corrected for the instrumental resolution.
 Nevertheless, compared to the complexity of the line profiles seen in the blob, the profiles of the isolated LAEs appear relatively simple, hence the prescription for the figure-of-merit estimate in Eq.~(\ref{eq:sigmac}) provides a valid approximation here.
 The so corrected Ly$\alpha$ line-widths are 102\,km\,s$^{-1}$, 57\,km\,s$^{-1}$, 208\,km\,s$^{-1}$, and 73\,km\,s$^{-1}$ for our LAEs 1, 2, 3, and 4, respectively.
 These line-widths are within the range of typical $\sigma_v$ values obtained for a sample of brighter LAEs in the SSA22 field \citep[][mean$=108$\,km\,s$^{-1}$, median$=84$\,km\,s$^{-1}$]{Yamada2012}.
+Moreover, \cite{Yamada2012} also found that the line-widths for some less extreme LABs in SSA22 are significantly broader than those of the isolated LAEs.
 We thus may consider these faint LAEs as an extension of the known SSA22 LAE population that exists below the detection limits of narrow-band selected samples.
-Moreover, \cite{Yamada2012} also found that the line-widths for some of the less extreme LABs in SSA22 are significantly broader than those of the isolated LAEs.